Achievement Relative to Opportunity Guidelines

 • The principle applies equally to academic and professional staff members

-Application of merit relative to opportunity
+Application of achievement relative to opportunity

 • Individuals are supported and encouraged to describe relevant personal circumstances, which have had a significant impact on their achievements.

-• It is advisable to provide detail on the period and impact of the circumstances under consideration e.g. caring for an ill relative for three years prevented overseas travel to conferences and taking research and study leave
+• It is advisable to provide detail on the period and impact of the circumstances under consideration, e.g. caring for an ill relative for three years prevented overseas travel to conferences and taking research and study leave

-• If an applicant felt the information was too sensitive and personal to be explained in an application, they could discuss it with their HR representative, academic head or chair of decision-making committee who will advise the dean or service division director of the confidential information that may support Achievement Relative to Opportunity being taken into account.
+• If an applicant felt the information was too sensitive and personal to be explained in an application, they could discuss it with their HR representative, academic head or chair of the decision-making committee who will advise the dean or service division director of the confidential information that may support Achievement Relative to Opportunity being taken into account.

 Appropriate consideration can be given to these circumstances and the effect they can have and have had on: